wuyouwulv1314/SkyGimbal/readme.md

-yes,it is our quadcopter.
-SKYWORKS this code is mainly based on fang xin's miniquad,thanks for his work,especially the excellent IICtools and UARTtools. also many thanks to wang ruo xi,he sloved many puzzle of mine.
+yes,it is our Gimbal.
+SKYWORKS
 RY.
 SKYWORKS
 Embedded Group.